Skip to content

 I request the same exams as for the primary lift, with extra attention to cardiovascular evaluation, as many revision patients are a bit older:

-Fifteen days before and fifteen days after the surgery, you should discontinue: acetylsalicylic acid (Aspirin, ASA), non-steroidal anti-inflammatory drugs, high doses of vitamin E, Ginkgo biloba, high doses of omega 3, and arnica.
+Two weeks before and two weeks after the surgery, you should discontinue: acetylsalicylic acid (Aspirin), non-steroidal anti-inflammatory drugs, high doses of vitamin E, Ginkgo biloba, high doses of omega-3, and arnica.
 Smoking should be stopped for the same period — nicotine compromises blood circulation and significantly increases the risk of complications, especially in a revision where the tissues already have scars.

 The surgery: how I perform the secondary lift

 The duration of the secondary facial lift varies between four and six hours, depending on the complexity of the case and associated procedures.
-It is performed under general anesthesia in a properly equipped surgical center.
+It is performed under general anesthesia in a fully equipped operating room.

 Planning the incisions